unitaryfund/mitiq/docs/source/guide/guide_05-error-mitigation.rst

 - `Krotov`_ is a package implementing Krotov method for optimal control interfacing with QuTiP for noisy density-matrix quantum evolution.

-- `Pennylane`_ is a hardware-agnostic library that brings together machine learning and quantum circuits.

 - `PyGSTi`_ allows to characterize quantum circuits by implementing techniques such as gate set tomography (GST) and randomized benchmarking.

 This is just a selection of open-source projects related to quantum error